-A grilled flatbread (or pizza crust) smeared with creamy avocado hummus topped with crumbled, lean chorizo and cotija, and the pièce de résistance – shrimp ceviche… Mexican Grilled Pizza with Shrimp Ceviche and Avocado Hummus delivers loads of Mexican flavor in a healthy, new way!
+A grilled flatbread (or pizza crust) smeared with creamy avocado hummus topped with crumbled, lean chorizo and queso fresco, and the pièce de résistance – shrimp ceviche… This Shrimp Ceviche Pizza with Avocado Hummus delivers loads of Mexican flavor in a healthy, new way!

 Technically, it’s not summer (in the northern hemisphere) right?
 Living in the land of eternal summer – south Texas near the Gulf – I am prone to forget that!